LastAncientOne/Stock_Analysis_For_Quant/Python_Stock/Apply_Mathematics_Trading_Investment/README.md

 Hamming distance is a metric for comparing two integers; therefore, two integers is the number of positions at which the corresponding bits are different.

+Information theory is the mathematical system  that overlaps into communications engineering, biology, medical science, sociology, and psychology.
+In theory, it devoted to the discovery and exploration of mathematical laws that govern the behavior of data as it is transferred, stored, or retrieved.

 ## Author:
 ### * Tin Hang